 Light Rising Publishing commits to give our authors our absolute best, helping them at every step of their literary journey to bring the best possible version of their vision to market.

 Getting your book published through traditional means can be a convoluted and difficult process.
 First you write the book.
 Then you write and send a flurry of query letters in hopes of finding an agent who can get your manuscript in front of the right set of eyes at a traditional publishing house.
 After receiving back perhaps a few or perhaps a small mountain of rejection letters, maybe you find an agent who wants to work with you.
 Then you hope that agent can get your manuscript in front of an interested editor at a publishing company, or at the very least, to the top of the slush pile.
 And maybe an editor reads your manuscript and likes it enough to present it to a group of people who decide by committee whether your book is worth their company’s investment.
 Maybe those people connect with your manuscript, and maybe they don’t.
 Maybe they like it but don’t feel there is a sufficiently wide market for it.
 Maybe they take a vote and you end up on the losing end by a hand or two.
 That’s the world of traditional publishing.
-Take it from someone who spent many years working for publishers.

 The key benefit of traditional publishing was distribution.
 In other words, big publishers can get your books into bookstores.
 But people today shop for books primarily through Amazon.com, not brick-and-mortar bookstores, and many printers offer drop-ship printing, which eliminates the need to print vast quantities of a book and hope that it sells.

 That’s where Light Rising Publishing comes in.
-Bring us your manuscript.
-We’ll take care of the rest.